cjoecker/sbk.events/README.md

 ## How to start

 1. Asl the repository maintainer for the `.env` file
-1. Run `npm install` to install all dependencies
+2. Run `npm install` to install all dependencies
-2. Run `npx prisma migrate dev --name init`
+3. Run `npx prisma migrate dev --name init`
-2. Run `npm run dev` to start the app in development mode
+4. Run `npm run dev` to start the app in development mode

+## Edit database
+1. Run `npx prisma studio` to open the database editor
+2. Go to `http://localhost:5555/` in your browser